-- part of the heavens, I will gather them from there and will bring them to the place where I have chosen to cause My name to dwell.' - 10 "They are Your servants and Your people whom You redeemed by Your great power and by Your strong hand. - 11 "O Lord, I beseech You, may Your ear be attentive to the prayer of Your servant and the prayer of Your servants who delight to revere Your name, and make Your servant successful today and grant him compassion before this man."
+- 10 "They are your servants and your people, whom you have redeemed by your great power and by your strong hand. - "O Lord, let your ear be attentive to the prayer of your servant, and to the prayer of your servants who delight to fear your name, and give success to your servant today, and grant him mercy in the sight of this man."

-Now I was the cupbearer to the king.
+Now I was cupbearer to the king.